Hand sanitizer recalled over potential contamination with toxic chemical

 CLARKSBURG, W.Va.
-(WBOY) — A hand sanitizer that was sold over the internet nationwide is being recalled because the company that manufactured it says it may have been contaminated with a toxic chemical.
+(WBOY) — A hand sanitizer sold nationwide over the internet nationwide is being recalled because the company that manufactured it says it might have been contaminated with methanol.

-That chemical, according to the recall posted on the U.S. Food and Drug Administration’s website, is methanol.
-This comes after a series of recalls related to methanol in hand sanitizers between June 2020 and October 2021.
+The recall was posted on the U.S. Food and Drug Administration’s website and comes after a series of recalls related to methanol in hand sanitizers between June 2020 and October 2021.

 Hand sanitizer normally contains ethanol, an alcohol that kills germs that is safe for use on human skin, but as home distillers and moonshine aficionados might know, if the distillation process isn’t carried out correctly, methanol is created instead, which is not safe for humans.

-According to the Centers for Disease Control and Prevention (CDC), methanol can be absorbed by the human body through inhalation, ingestion, skin contact, or eye contact.
+According to the Centers for Disease Control and Prevention, methanol can be absorbed by the human body through inhalation, ingestion, skin contact, or eye contact.

 Adam’s Polishes, LLC issued a voluntary recall of its hand sanitizer over possible methanol contamination.
 It was published by the FDA on Monday.

-The impacted products include 4oz., 8oz., 16oz., spray bottles, and one-gallon jugs of hand sanitizer.
+The impacted products include 4 ounces, 8 eight, 16 ounce, spray bottles, and one-gallon jugs of hand sanitizer.

 The following lot numbers are impacted: